edzzn/khalilstemmler-blog/src/pages/articles/tutorials/deploying-a-serverless-graphql-api-on-netlify.md

 published: true
 ---

-You know, I'm actually very proud to be a developer in 2020.
-The access we have to tools and services is amazing.
-The barrier to entry towards crafting side-projects, startups, businesses, etc- it's almost non-existant.
+You know, I'm very proud to be a developer in 2020.
+The access we have to tools and services is impressive.
+The barrier to entry towards crafting side-projects, startups, businesses, etc.- it's almost non-existent.

 With tools like [Netlify](https://www.netlify.com/), we can deploy a _serverless_ Apollo GraphQL server for free in seconds.
 Un.
 Real.

 While I like being able to do things quickly, I'm also one who believes that "if we do it, we know it".
-So I'm going to give you a few useful resources on how to deploy serverless GraphQL APIs and then walk you though the process so that you can better appreciate what's going on.
+So I'm going to give you a few useful resources on how to deploy serverless GraphQL APIs and then walk you through the process so that you can better appreciate what's going on.

 <p class="special-quote">Huge shoutout to the great <a href="https://twitter.com/trevorblades">Trevor Blades</a> who cut 80% of the time it would have taken me to figure this stuff out on my own.
 Most of this is based off of his <a href="https://github.com/trevorblades/countries">Countries GraphQL API</a>.</p>